United for Change: Deliberative Coalition Formation to Change the Status Quo: Formal Model

 \begin{remark} Note that we do not require that $X=M$.
 By allowing $X$ to be a proper subset of $M$ we can capture the case where the space of proposals is, e.g., a finite subset of ${\mathbb R}^d$ for some $d\ge 1$.
 Moreover, in our model it need not be the case that $V\subseteq X$, i.e., we do not assume that for each agent there exists a `perfect' proposal.
 Furthermore, while for each agent $v$ the quantities $\rho(v, x)$ are well-defined for each $x\in X$, we do not expect the agents to compare different proposals based on distance; rather, the distance only determines which proposals are viewed as acceptable (i.e., preferred to the status quo). \end{remark}

 Agents proceed by forming coalitions around proposals.
 Thus, at each point in the deliberation, agents can be partitioned into coalitions, so that each coalition $C$ is identified with a proposal $p_C$ and all agents in $C$ support $p_C$.
 Agents may then move from one coalition to another as well as select a proposal from $X$ that is not associated with any of the existing coalitions and form a new coalition around it.
 We consider a variety of permissible moves, ranging from single-agent transitions (when an agent abandons her current coalition and joins a new one), to complex transitions that may involve agents from multiple coalitions and a new proposal.
-In each case, we assume that agent $v$ is unwilling to join a coalition if this coalition advocates a proposal $p$ such that $v$ prefers the status quo $r$ to $p$.
-To reason about the coalition formation process, we introduce additional notation and terminology.
+In each case, we assume that agent~$v$ is unwilling to join a coalition if this coalition advocates a proposal $p$ such that $v$ (weakly) prefers the status quo $r$ to $p$.

+We now introduce the two main objects to be studied in our work: deliberative coalitions and deliberative coalition structures.